shaefelinger/codepedia/src/COMMANDLINE/index.md

 ## (I/O) redirection.

-Through _redirection_ you can direct the input and output of a command to and from other files and programs, and chain commands together in a pipeline
+To direct the input and output of a command to and from other files and programs, and to chain commands together in a pipeline

-- _standard input_, abbreviated as **stdin**, is information inputted into the terminal through the keyboard or input device.
+- **stdin** _standard input_: information inputted into the terminal through the keyboard or input device.
-- _standard output_, abbreviated as **stdout**, is the information outputted after a process is run.
+- **stdout** _standard output_: information outputted after a process is run.
-- _standard error_, abbreviated as **stderr**, is an error message outputted by a failed process.
+- **stderr** _standard error_:  an error message outputted by a failed process.

 Redirection reroutes standard input, standard output, and standard error to or from a different location.

-redirects standard output of a command to a file, overwriting previous content.
+e.g. redirects standard output of a command to a file, overwriting previous content.

 redirects the standard output to a file